| Commissioned Works | Music for Flute & Guitar | Music for Flute Guitar & Viola | Music for Flute & Strings

 Gaspard Kummer

-Quintet for 2 flutes, viola, guitar and cello
+Quintet Op.
+75 for 2 flutes, viola, guitar and cello

 Pub: Falls House Press/ Theodore Presser